yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     target# weston-flower &

-User can control the properties of the above surfaces using LayerManagerControl as shown below to set the position, resize, opacity and visibility respectively.
+User can control the properties of the above surfaces using LayerManagerControl as shown below to set the position/resize, opacity and visibility respectively.

 ::